raygervais/raygervais.dev/content/articles/2022/01/gonomodsum/index.md

 ---
 title: "Interesting Go Environment Variables"
-tags: ["Open Source", "Golang", "Software Development"]
+tags: ["Open Source", "go", "Software Development"]
 date: 2022-01-30
 Cover: images/mariola-grobelska-4hAfwn_b2tw-unsplash.jpg
 description: "As of December 31st, 2021, Tori V’s latest track, `Let go of Me` was released to all streaming platforms!
 This track, which does feature my alias `Losing Signals` was both recorded, engineered, mixed and mastered by yours truly over the course of three months and 32+ emails later!
 Ironically, the work started on my 2015 Macbook Pro and Ableton stock instruments while I was up north tending to Dad, but that didn’t stop us from brainstorming and getting the *vibe* of the song.
 I thought I’d talk about the experience, and some interesting points learned while working on the track here!"